URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: From URIEL to URIEL+

 \subsection{Confidence Scores of Distance Calculations}

-To evaluate the quality of the calculated distances, confidence scores are often used as suggested by prior studies~\cite{Salati2016, Bayram2023, Bayram2024}.
-These scores typically aggregate several key metrics, including 1) the amount of inaccurate data (accuracy), 2) the proportion of missing data (completeness), 3) the agreement across different sources or adherence to established constraints (consistency), 4) the recency of the data (timeliness), and 5) the deviation from a reference distribution (skewness)~\cite{Bayram2023, Batini2009}.
+To evaluate the quality of the calculated distances, confidence scores are often used, as suggested by prior studies~\cite{Salati2016, Bayram2023, Bayram2024}.
+These scores typically aggregate several key metrics, including: 1) the amount of inaccurate data (accuracy), 2) the proportion of missing data (completeness), 3) the agreement across different sources or adherence to established constraints (consistency), 4) the recency of the data (timeliness), and 5) the deviation from a reference distribution (skewness)~\cite{Bayram2023, Batini2009}.

 However, not all of these metrics are applicable or necessary in our case.
 Accuracy cannot be evaluated due to the absence of ground truth, timeliness is irrelevant since the data is non-temporal, and there is no natural reference distribution to measure skewness.
 Therefore, following \citealp{Salati2016}, our confidence scores focus solely on data completeness, data consistency, and a new metric we introduce: imputation quality.
-The details of the formulation can be found in Appendix \ref{sec:appendix-confidence}.